 To see an interview with David Caudle about the play CLICK HERE!

 Downward Facing Debbie is produced by Project Y Theatre Company as part of the Planet Connections Festival at The Paradise Factory on 64 East 4th Street.
 Performances begin Friday May 16th at 7pm through Saturday June 7th at 7pm.

-Downward Facing Debbie features Geri-Nikole Love (LaMama), Karen Stanion (Satan in High Heels at Dixon Place), Esther Chen (Miss Saigon at Sondheim Center), and Dan Patrick Brady (Project Y’s FUBAR at 59E59 Theaters).
-Christopher Tierney (Broadway’s Superman) plays Tate, the hunky yoga master in training.
+Downward Facing Debbie features Jordy Lievers, Geri-Nikole Love (LaMama), Karen Stanion (Satan in High Heels at Dixon Place), Esther Chen (Miss Saigon at Sondheim Center), and Dan Patrick Brady (Project Y’s FUBAR at 59E59 Theaters).
+Christopher Tierney (Broadway’s Spiderman: Turn Off the Dark) plays Tate, the hunky yoga master in training.

 Performances for Downward Facing Debbie are as follows: Friday May 16th at 7pm; Saturday May 17th at 9pm; Friday May 23rd at 5pm; Monday June 2nd at 4pm; Thursday June 5th at 6pm; Saturday June 7th at 7pm

 For tickets and info visit planetconnections.org or call 866-811-4111